Prince William's Chocolate Biscuit Cake (McGrady) - ButterYum

 - Softened butter for greasing pan

-- 8 ounces McVities tea biscuits, broken into pieces (click here if you want to make your own)
+- 8 ounces McVities tea biscuits, broken into pieces (or digestive biscuits - click here for a recipe to make your own)

 - 4 tablespoons unsalted butter, softened